yxqd/mantid/docs/source/algorithms/AccumulateMD-v1.rst

 Input properties which are not described here are identical to those in the :ref:`algm-CreateMD` algorithm.

+By default if input data sources are workspaces they will be altered by the algorithm.
+To avoid this, at the expense of higher memory use, use InPlace=False.

 InputWorkspace
 ##############
 The MDEventWorkspace to append data to.